sudeepdino008/zettelkasten/9df1dfd7.md

 - *Reading*
 Reading any text at the right speed is a skill that can be developed. `Skimming` for example is a basic exercise and should be performed regularly to keep it sharp.
 Comprehension and understanding needs to be deliberately practiced as well.
 - *Being ferociously interested*
-It's necessary to be interested in what you are working on.
-Slogging your way through with stubborn willpower is suboptimal, and will breed discontent, leading you to become suspicious of your endeavors, or worse quit them.
-Cultivate curiosity.
-Notice confusion.
-Try hard to find what's interesting about something.

 ### Learning is an end in itself, and also a part of something bigger